18F/handbook/_pages/how-we-work/guides/fas-speaker-guide.md

 - guide
 ---

-This guide was created by GSA's Office of Strategic Communications (OSC) to teach TTS employees how to evaluate invitations from external event organizers.
+This guide was created by GSA's Office of Strategic Communications (OSC) to teach FAS employees how to evaluate invitations from external event organizers.

 ## Type of speaking events